DataHighway-DHX/documentation/docs/tutorials/plans-crowdloan-datahighway-kusama-tanganika.md

 DHX is Tanganika's native token that was migrated from the DataHighway standalone chain at **1:1**.

+The Tanganika Network was named after the second largest of the lakes in eastern Africa.

 ### Future Steps

 It will be necessary to get a "verified id" so that the Kusama parachain is shown in green under the list of parathreads in Polkadot.js Apps